 Penile cancer or cancer of the penis is when cells grow out of control in a man’s penis.
 It often starts in skin cells and can work its way inside.
 Penile cancer is a relatively rare form of cancer that affects the skin and tissues of the penis.
-It occurs when normally healthy cells in the penis become cancerous and begin to grow out of control, forming a rare tumor.
+It occurs when normally healthy cells in the penis become cancerous and begin to grow out of control, forming a rare tumour.
 But it can be treated, especially if it’s found early on.

-SYMPTOMS OF THS PENILE CANCER?
+SYMPTOMS OF THS PENILE CANCER

 The first noticeable symptom of penile cancer is typically a lump or ulcer on the penis.
 It may look like an untrusted Source like a small, insignificant bump or a large, infected sore.
 In most cases, it’ll be located on the head or foreskin instead of on the shaft of the penis.

 Other symptoms of penile cancer can include:

 - Change in the colour of the penis

 - Thickening of penile skin